metabrainz/listenbrainz-server/docs/dev/api.rst

 The ListenBrainz server supports the following end-points for submitting and fetching listens.
 All endpoints have this root URL:

+**Beta Root URL**: ``https://beta-api.listenbrainz.org``

+While we are in beta testing, to submit to our beta server use this root URL:

-**Beta Root URL**: ``https://beta-api.listenbrainz.org`` **Production Root URL**: ``https://api.listenbrainz.org``
+**Production Root URL**: ``https://api.listenbrainz.org``

 NOTE: All of ListenBrainz services are available on **HTTPS** only!